greje656/Questions/lens-flares.md

 4) Camera ghosts due to Sun or Moon (High quality)
 3) Camera ghosts due to all other light sources (Low quality)

-I intend to do a follow up blog posts once the Camera plugin once finished, but for now I wanted share the implementation details of the high-quality ghosts which are an implementation of "Physically-Based Real-Time Lens Flare Rendering" (http://resources.mpi-inf.mpg.de/lensflareRendering).
+I intend to do a follow up blog posts once the Camera plugin is finished, but for now I wanted to share the implementation details of the high-quality ghosts which are an implementation of "Physically-Based Real-Time Lens Flare Rendering": http://resources.mpi-inf.mpg.de/lensflareRendering.

-All the code used to generate the images and videos of this article can can be found here https://github.com/greje656/PhysicallyBasedLensFlare
+All the code used to generate the images and videos of this article can can be found here: https://github.com/greje656/PhysicallyBasedLensFlare

 ### Ghosts

 The basic idea of the "Physically-Based Lens Flare" paper is to ray trace "bundles" into a lens system which will end up on a sensor to form a ghost.
 A ghost here refers to the de-focused light that reaches the sensor of a camera due to the light reflecting off the lenses.
-Since a camera lens is not typicallt made of a single optical lens but many lenses there can be many ghosts that forms on it's sensor.
+Since a camera lens is not typically made of a single optical lens but many lenses there can be many ghosts that forms on it's sensor.
 If we only consider the ghosts that are formed from two bounces, that's a total of nCr(n,2) possible ghosts (where n is the number of lens components in a camera lens)

 ![](https://github.com/greje656/Questions/blob/master/images/ghost01.jpg)
 ![](https://github.com/greje656/Questions/blob/master/images/ghost02.jpg)